 In pediatric urology, we are evaluating quality of life issues, outcome data and minimally-invasive surgery.

-In male factor infertility, our goal is to provide a holistic, couple-centered approach to the treatment of sexual problems.
+In male infertility and sexual dysfunction, our goal is to provide a holistic, couple-centered approach to the treatment of sexual problems.

 Residents’ Research Program